-■ All air conditioners contain refrigerants, which under federal law must be removed prior to product disposal.
-If you are getting rid of an old product with refrigerants, check with the company handling disposal about what to do.
+- All air conditioners contain refrigerants, which under federal law must be removed prior to product disposal.
+If you are getting rid of an old product with refrigerants, check with the company handling disposal about what to do. - ■These R410A Air Conditioner Systems require contractors and technicians to use tools, equipment and safety standards approved for use with this refrigerant.
+DO NOT use equipment certified for R22 refrigerant only.

 READ AND FOLLOW THIS SAFETY INFORMATION CAREFULLY.

-SAVE THESE INSTRUCTIONS screw
+SAVE THESE INSTRUCTIONS